jasonrig/paypayopa-sdk-golang-example/README.md

-# PayPay Goland SDK example
+# PayPay Golang SDK example

 This is a simple example of calling the [PayPay API](https://developer.paypay.ne.jp/) to generate a payment QR code using an unofficial [Golang API implementation](https://github.com/jasonrig/paypayopa-sdk-golang).